 Can cancer of the esophagus be prevented?

-Doctors recommend that people with Barrett’s esophagus have certain tests done to look for cell changes that may be a sign of cancer.
-Treating reflux may help to prevent Barrett’s esophagus and esophageal cancer.
-If you have chronic heartburn (or reflux), you should talk to your health care team about it.
+Doctors recommend that people at a higher risk for esophageal cancer, such as those with Barrett’s esophagus have certain tests to look for cell changes that may be a sign of cancer.
 Treatment with drugs or even surgery can improve symptoms and may prevent future problems.

 Some studies have found that the cancer risk is lower in people with Barrett’s esophagus who take aspirin or related drugs, or who take drugs called statins (which are used to treat high cholesterol).
 But taking these drugs every day can have side effects, so most doctors don’t advise that people take these drugs to try to prevent cancer.
 If you are thinking of taking aspirin or another drug to try to lower your risk, be sure to discuss the pros and cons with your doctor first.